 What do you think?
 Did you try it?
 Did you like it?
 Any money saving suggestions on how to make it even more frugally?
 I would love to hear!

 Thanks so much for stopping by my blog!
-Please make share this post with any of your Greek Yogurt loving friends and family via social media, or even send them the direct link via email.
+Please make share this post with any of your Greek Yogurt loving friends, family, and coworkers via social media, or even send them the direct link via email.
 Hoping you have some happy and healthier parties in your future! ~Sarah